guiaria/MSR_assignment_2/README.md

 Reproduction of the visualization stage of the empirical study,  in which a representation of the applied API categorization is generated using treemaps for better understanding of the results.

 ## Input data
-CSV file on the project’s repo which contains a list of APIs and corresponding APIs categories: (https://github.com/gorjatschev/applying-apis/tree/main/output)
+The CSV file, which has been pre-processed by previous procedure (analyze the data), contains a list of APIs and corresponding APIs categories and the following data
+ > filePath, packageName, className, methodName, line, column, javaParserTypeOfElement, usedClassOfElement, isAPIClass, api, mcrCategories, mcrTags
+The original CSV file can be found in the project’s [repo](https://github.com/gorjatschev/applying-apis/tree/main/output).

 ## Output data